 A family will get their Federal EFC by completing the Free Application for Federal Student Aid or FAFSA.
-This process only provides you with one number and does not break out the four separate numbers.
+This process only provides one number and does not break out the four separate numbers.
 You need to understand the four quadrants of the EFC calculation to create a proper college-funding strategy.
-The EFC Chart below shows the four separate numbers used to calculate the EFC number.
+The EFC Chart below shows the four individual numbers used to calculate the EFC number.
 Some colleges require additional financial information beyond the FAFSA, so please review your college list and their financial aid form requirements.

 EFC Parent Income

 The parent income section of the calculation is progressive.
 As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier will apply to the income contribution number.
-This will result in the EFC increasing more quickly.
+This method will result in the EFC increasing more quickly.

 EFC Parent Assets

 For the parents’ asset calculation, non-retirement assets are all included.
-Small farms, small family businesses, and your home equity are also excluded as a counted assets.
+Small farms, small family businesses, and your home equity are also excluded as counted assets.
 There is an allowance amount based on the tax-filing status and the age of the oldest FAFSA-filing parent.
 The asset amount that exceeds the allowance amount will be multiplied by 5.64 percent to arrive at the parent asset calculated amount.